watertap-org/watertap/README.md

 ## Getting started

-To quickly install and start using ProteusLib, head over to the [Getting Started](https://proteuslib.readthedocs.io/en/latest/getting_started/install.html#general-installation) section of the documentation.
+To quickly install and start using WaterTAP, head over to the [Getting Started](https://proteuslib.readthedocs.io/en/latest/getting_started/install.html#general-installation) section of the documentation.

 ## Documentation

-The ProteusLib documentation is available online at <https://proteuslib.readthedocs.io>.
+The WaterTAP documentation is available online at <https://proteuslib.readthedocs.io>.
 ## Developer notes

 Refer to the [Getting Started for Developers](https://proteuslib.readthedocs.io/en/latest/getting_started/install.html#for-proteuslib-developers) section of the documentation.